 Preventing Bullying in School with FamiSafe

-Know that we know all about bullying, what it is and how it can occur, it’s time to start thinking about addressing the problem once and for all.
+Now that we know all about bullying, what it is, and how it can occur, it’s time to start thinking about addressing the problem once and for all.
 While, by law, schools need to have an anti-bullying policy in place, it’s not uncommon for parents to feel out of the loop.

-FamiSafe is a powerful parental control application that works on both iOS and Android devices and helps you stay in the know about what’s going in your child’s life through their mobile devices.
+FamiSafe is a powerful parental control application that works on Android, iOS, Kindle Fire, Windows, and Mac devices.
+It helps you stay in the know about what’s going in your child’s life through their mobile devices.
 After all, with children being so connected, it will easy to find out what’s going on through it.

-Once installed, FamiSafe provides you with a number of features that can help.
-These include;
+FamiSafe provides you with a number of features that can help.
+These include:

-The latest feature added to the FamiSafe software to help in preventing bullying in schools; Suspicious Text allows your phone to receive notifications when your child’s phone receives a text message that contains keywords that indicate bullying.
-This helps you find out whether your child is being bullied, or is bullying someone else, as well as identifying who else is involved.
+This feature aims to help to prevent bullying in schools.
+It allows your phone to receive notifications when your child’s phone receives a text message that contains keywords that indicate bullying.
+This helps you find out whether your child is being bullied or is bullying someone else, as well as identifying who else is involved.
 If your kid's device is an Android, you will monitor messages on SMS, Facebook, Twitter, WhatsApp, Messenger, Messenger Lite, Instagram, Kik, Gmail, and Facebook.
 If your kids are using iOS devices, you can monitor the content on YouTube without trouble.

 Another powerful FamiSafe feature, you can use the app to track your child’s location at any time using GPS technology.
 This helps you to figure out whether your child is skipping school or where they are to ensure they’re safe.

-To make things easier, you can also set up geofencing parameters that will send you a notification is your child enters or exits a certain area that you define.
+To make things easier, you can also set up geofencing parameters that will send you a notification if your child enters or exits a certain area that you define.